The Secrets Must Not Flow: Scaling Security Verification to Large Codebases (extended version): Background

 \section{Background}

 \looseness=-1 In this section, we provide the necessary background on the verification techniques that we reference in the rest of the paper.
-We detail verification of abstract protocol models~(\secref{protocol-model-verification}), verification of implementations~(\secref{code-level-verification}), and code-level refinement~(\secref{code-level-refinement}), which transfers security properties from a protocol model to implementations.
+We detail verification of abstract protocol models~(\secref{diodon-protocol-model-verification}), verification of implementations~(\secref{diodon-code-level-verification}), and code-level refinement~(\secref{diodon-code-level-refinement}), which transfers security properties from a protocol model to implementations.